Antiques Outings Last Updated: July 2021

 At the other end of the state, in Putnam, you’ll find the Antiques Marketplace, an enormous affair with 350 dealer booths all under one roof in a 22,000-square-foot space.
 The merchandise runs from the local to the international, and the prices from affordable to, well, less affordable.
 Best of all, you never know what you might stumble onto when there are so many places to explore.

 The Canal Street/Jefferson Street area of downtown Stamford has become a wonderful place for browsers and buyers to explore as well.
-The goods com from the 80 or so dealers on display at Stamford’s Antique and Artisan Gallery, the high-end Greenwich Living Antiques & Design Center and the anything-goes United House Wrecking (if youn need a vintage gasoline pump, barbershop pole or confessional kneeler, this is the place).
+The goods come from the 80 or so dealers on display at Stamford’s Antique and Artisan Gallery, and the high-end Greenwich Living Antiques & Design Center.

 Sometimes, small antiques districts pop up in unexpected places.
 Bank Street in Seymour is home to a cluster, including Seymour Antiques Co. and Sher’s Bounty.
 You can park your car and easily walk to them all.